Dear FUMC Alamosa Family,

 Noon in the Memorial Room

-United Methodist Women will meet in the Memorial Room at noon on Tuesday, January 14.
-Judy Irvine will be serving dessert and Karen Ballentine will present an inspiring program for the New Year.
-Please join us to share in fellowship and spiritual growth.
+United Methodist Women will meet in the Memorial Room at noon on Tuesday, Please join us to share in fellowship and spiritual growth.

-Looking ahead—The Western Jurisdiction of United Methodist Women is holding their Quadrennial Event in Tempe, AZ.
+The Western Jurisdiction of United Methodist Women is holding their Quadrennial Event in Tempe, AZ.
 April 17-19, 2020.
-There will be many workshops and activities to suit a variety of interests.
+The theme is "Calling u 2020" There will be many workshops and activities to suit a variety of interests as well as inspiring worship services and fellowship opportunities.
 The Keynote Speaker is Professor Katharine Hayhoe, of Texas Tech University, an atmospheric scientist with a Christian perspective on science, particularly related to climate change.
 Registration and more information is available at www.wjumw.com.
 Our local UMW has scholarships to help with expenses.
-Frances Graves is planning to attend, so let’s go together!

 The adult Sunday school class will begin a new book, “The Sins of Scripture” by John Shelby Spong on January 5.
 Rev. Spong addresses some of the hard texts of the Bible to “uncover the God of love beneath the Bible’s texts of terror”.